ratemykol/cursor/RENDER_QUICK_DEPLOY.md

 3. Connect your GitHub account if prompted
 4. Select your **ratemykol** repository
 5. Click **"Connect"**
+6. If you see any plan warnings, they're now fixed in the updated render.yaml

 Render will automatically:
 - Create a PostgreSQL database